Back to Publications

 • Deployment targets Apple Silicon hardware

-• Swift is the primary language
+• Swift is the primary programming language

 • Tight integration with native macOS applications is needed